 Kusatsu Onsen has the largest flow of hot spring water in Japan, quality is also known to be good.
 Not surprising that it often comes in top in rankings.

-Besides checking out the shops nearby, we also went into Netsunoyu Bath House, where visitors can try Yumomi, a traditional way of cooling down hot spring water by using long wooden paddles.
+Besides checking out the shops nearby, we also went to Netsunoyu Bath House, where visitors can try Yumomi, a traditional way of cooling down hot spring water by using long wooden paddles.
 There are also Yumomi performances at certain timings.
 During these performances, visitors can volunteer to try Yumomi as well.

 In Spring 2016, I went to Gunma prefecture again for Ikaho Onsen(伊香保温泉), using the JR Tokyo Wide Pass.
 It is also one of the famous hot springs in this prefecture, known for its reddish-brown waters.
 The old town has shops and ryokan lining both sides of a 300 meter long stone stairs.
 Common local products that can be found include manjuu (traditional Japanese confection), udon and pickles.
 There is also Ikaho Shrine at the top of the stairs.
 It takes around 2 hours to cover the whole area in a comfortable pace.

-During this trip, I stayed in Hotel Kogure(ホテル木暮), a mix of Ryokan and hotel.
+During this trip, I stayed at Hotel Kogure(ホテル木暮), a mix of Ryokan and hotel.
 Judging from all aspects (service, cleanliness, spaciousness, location, food, onsen, price), I was very satisfied with it.
-I especially liked the hot spring facility, which includes rock-style rotenburo(露天風呂), silk bath and jacuzzi.
+I especially liked the hot spring facility, which includes rock-style rotenburo(岩露天風呂), silk bath and jacuzzi.
 I also liked how every room comes with woven baskets for us to carry bathing necessities to the onsen.
 Dinner was sumptuous, and breakfast was an impressive buffet spread that included mentaiko, tempura, crab miso soup and an assortment of puddings!
 There was also saxophone performance during the night I stayed.
 All these for less than 15000 yen per pax~

 It was an incredible experience, enjoying panoramic autumn foliage while soaking in hot spring in cold weather.
 However, I was concerned about the level of cleanliness.
 As there are no showering facilities at the outdoor bath and the indoor and outdoor baths are not connected, many visitors enter the outdoor bath without showering.
 Heard that the mixed changing area was quite dirty and smelly too.
-Recommend showering at the indoor bath before and after enjoying the outdoor bath.
+So I recommend showering at the indoor bath before and after enjoying the outdoor bath.

 During this trip, I stayed at Chalet La Neige, a pension with extremely good reviews in Minakami Kogen(水上高原)at the north of Gunma prefecture.
-The rooms and shared baths were mediocre, which is typical of pensions, but the Western-style 4 course dinner was delicious!
+The rooms and public baths were mediocre, which is typical of pensions, but the Western-style 4 course dinner was delicious!

 0 comments: